This is a reader gun review.

 For most, the GLOCK trigger takes a good bit of practice before attaining anything approaching precision or mastery.
 A lot of right-handed shooters put shots left with GLOCKs and will swear up and down they need to drift the sights.
 Usually more of the first pad of your trigger finger is required to get nice uniform pressure on the trigger face as you pull straight to the back.

 The trigger reset is where the GLOCK system really shines.
 It’s short, very pronounced and once it resets you’re right at the breaking point again, so follow ups don’t tear up your sight picture too badly.
-The quick reset is a highly desirable characteristic in a competition gun and, I would argue, a self-defense gun as well.
+The quick reset is a highly desirable characteristic in a competition gun and, I would argue, a personal defense gun as well.
+As you likely know, GLOCK is consistently a top law enforcement pick.

 GLOCKs have storied reliability.
 They’ve been dropped in just about every kind of mud puddle and sand slurry to see if they will still still cycle.
 They usually do.
 This particular model has successfully touched off close to 2000 rounds of 115 grain, 124 grain and 147 grain projectiles in the few months it’s been in my possession.
 The ammo has been a mix of different roundnose loads ranging from Federal White Box, Winchester White Box, Winchester Train & Defend, to Atlanta Arms and Freedom Munitions.